 Phase One community consultation events were held in January 2018 and this included three public exhibitions.
 Comments provided by the local community who attended the events have been taken into account in shaping the latest development layout.

-We completed phase one drop-in sessions at Appleby village hall on the 16th January, Scunthorpe civic centre on the 17th January and Broughton village hall on the 18th January 2018.
-The sessions were attended by over seventy people including many District and Parish Councillors and were welcomed by all attendees.
+- We completed phase one drop-in sessions at Appleby village hall on the 16th January, Scunthorpe civic centre on the 17th January and Broughton village hall on the 18th January 2018.
+The sessions were attended by over seventy people including District and Parish Councillors.
 A full report will be issued with our final planning application.

 Follow us now on twitter @littlecrowsolar